|

 Awakening the Natural Ability to See, to Hear, to Ask, and to Feel, Using the Diagnostic Indicators of Color, Sound, Emotion, and Odor; Taking Case Histories; Assessing the Causative Factor and Level of Disease; Physical Examination; Practitioner/Patient Rapport Skills

-• Clinical Work Discussion:
+Clinical Work Discussion

-Presentation and Analysis of Class Patients, Diagnosis, and Treatment
+Presentation and Analysis of Class Patients, Diagnosis, and Treatment (on video and in person, if deemed safe)

 Principles and Priorities; Translation of Traditional Diagnosis into Treatment Plan; Addressing the Needs of the Mind and Spirit; Methods of Treatment; Evaluation of Treatment; Determining Future Treatments